ikey4u/errlog/README.md

 errlog is a simple log library based on anyhow, it wraps file name and line number for your error message.

-Add the following dependencies into your Cargo.toml
+Add the errlog dependencies into your Cargo.toml, then import errlog macro

-    errlog = "v0.0.1"

-Import errlog macro

     use errlog::{elog, AnyContext, AnyResult};